amir20/phantomjs-node/README.md

 ## How does it work?

-  Version 1 used to use `dnode` to communicate between nodejs and phantomjs.
+  [v1.0.x](tree/v1) used to use `dnode` to communicate between nodejs and phantomjs.
 This approach raised a lot of security restrictions and did not work well when using `cluster` or `pm2`.

-  Version 2 has been completely rewritten to use `sysin` and `sysout` pipes to communicate with the phantomjs process.
+  v2.0.x has been completely rewritten to use `sysin` and `sysout` pipes to communicate with the phantomjs process.
 It works out of the box with `cluster` and `pm2`.
 If you want to see the messages that are send try adding `DEBUG=true` to your execution, ie. `DEBUG=true node path/to/test.js`.
 The new code is much cleaner and simpler.
 PhantomJS is started with `shim.js` which proxies all messages to the `page` or `phantom` object.

 ## Migrating from 1.0.x